Zay-Dev/Omniflex/README.md

     - Integer handling with automatic rounding
     - String enums with type safety
     - Boolean fields with default values
-    - You could still use the native definitions if you want
+    - Still compatible with the native definitions

 Usage example: